MicrosoftDocs/bot-docs/articles/dl-network-isolation-how-to.md

     - **v** shows the build version of the Direct Line App Service extension.
     - **k** indicates whether the extension was able to read an extension key from its configuration.
-    - **initialized** indicates whether the extension was able to download bot metadata from Azure Bot Service.
+    - **initialized** indicates whether the extension was able to download bot metadata from Azure AI Bot Service.
     - **ib** indicates whether the extension was able to establish an inbound connection to the bot.
     - **ob** indicates whether the extension was able to establish an outbound connection from the bot.